 4. Taxes and Estate Planning

 For tax and estate planning purposes, valuations are often made.
-For estate planning, in order to provide sufficient funds for a potential estate tax liability, it is essential for the business owner to have an accurate valuation.
+For estate planning, it is essential for the business owner to have an accurate valuation.
+This is done in order to provide sufficient funds for a potential estate tax liability.
 When a business owner dies, providing a precise assessment of the company’s value can be critically valuable to his or her heirs.

 Getting an accurate estimate of the value of the business will assist the owner in arranging liquidity to meet the estate tax obligation (typically via a life insurance policy).
 However, by gifting ownership shares in the company to the probable heirs while the owner is still alive, the owner may be able to counteract or prevent the estate tax liability.